Why do I need a special education attorney?

 It is understandable to be hesitant to approach a school lawyer.
 Parents often think that the presence of an attorney or an advocate will make their School District more defensive or in the worst case lead to retaliation against their child.

 The truth is that the consequences for retaliation against Parents or Students can be more serious than the consequences for the infraction you contacted a school lawyer for in the first place.
-School districts are well advised never to retaliate against families of students with special needs for advocating for their children and exercising their legal rights.
+School districts are prohibited from retaliating against families of students with special needs for advocating for their children and exercising their legal rights.

 A special education lawyer can not only advise you of your student’s rights, but she can also provide insight into how school departments operate.
 During IEP meetings, the attorney can take note of anything school district personnel say that may be a violation of the law.
 The attorney also knows if the proper personnel are included in the meeting (failure to have certain staff there may also be a violation).
 Even if you choose to attend IEP meetings on your own, attorneys can advise you of what to ask for and what to look out for.
 And is is always a good idea to consult an attorney before signing any IEPs or amendments.